 Some leaks suggest that Nvidia will release yet another GTX 1650 card, which might have had interesting implications regarding the RTX 3000 series’ budget options, but it’s now been all but confirmed that there will be an RTX 3060 card, with an additional ‘Super’ or ‘Ti’ (or both) variants.

-There have even been some shaky rumors regarding an RTX 3050 card, but it is believed that it won’t come until 2021.
+There have even been some shaky rumors regarding an RTX 3050 card, but this is not believed to come before 2021.

-As far as additional versions, like ‘Super’ or ‘Ti’ are concerned, it appears that Nvidia will release those variants and some rumors suggest that they might be really big upgrades over their base versions.
+As far as additional versions, like ‘Super‘ or ‘Ti‘ are concerned, it appears that Nvidia will indeed release those variants.
+Some rumors suggest that they might be really good upgrades over their base versions.
 Some suggest that there might be as much as two times the VRAM in these souped-up variants.
 That’s certainly an interesting thing to keep in mind when considering upgrading your GPU.

 There were heavy speculations regarding the state of the world in 2020 and the way it would affect the tech industry, but it looks like Nvidia was able to muscle through largely unscathed and maintain business as usual.

 On September 1st, Jensen Huang hosted a virtual event where he presented us with new details for the RTX 3000 series, such as release date, pricing, specifications and a host of other features.

 Watch the full presentation below and you’ll get familiar with most of the things you need to know ahead of the launch.